-ß-thalassemia is a rare hereditary blood disorder caused by a genetic abnormality of the ß-globin gene resulting in defective red blood cells, or RBCs.
-Genetic mutations cause the absence or reduced production of the beta chains of hemoglobin, or ß-globin, thereby preventing the proper formation of hemoglobin A, which normally accounts for greater than 95% of the hemoglobin in the blood of adults.
+&6-thalassemia is a rare hereditary blood disorder caused by a genetic abnormality of the &6-globin gene resulting in defective red blood cells, or RBCs.
+Genetic mutations cause the absence or reduced production of the beta chains of hemoglobin, or &6-globin, thereby preventing the proper formation of hemoglobin A, which normally accounts for greater than 95% of the hemoglobin in the blood of adults.
 Hemoglobin is an iron-containing protein in the blood that carries oxygen from the respiratory organs to the rest of the body.
-Hemoglobin A consists of four chains-two chains each of a-globin and ß-globin.
-Normally existing at an approximate 1:1 ratio, genetic mutations that impair the production of ß-globin can lead to a relative excess of a-globin, leading to premature death of red blood cells.
-The clinical implications of the a-globin/ß-globin imbalance are two-fold: first, patients lack sufficient RBCs and hemoglobin to effectively transport oxygen throughout the body and can become severely anemic; and second, the shortened life span and ineffective production of RBCs can lead to other complications such as splenomegaly, marrow expansion, bone deformities, and iron overload in major organs.
+Hemoglobin A consists of four chains-two chains each of α -globin and &6-globin.
+Normally existing at an approximate 1:1 ratio, genetic mutations that impair the production of &6-globin can lead to a relative excess of α -globin, leading to premature death of red blood cells.
+The clinical implications of the α -globin/&6-globin imbalance are two-fold: first, patients lack sufficient RBCs and hemoglobin to effectively transport oxygen throughout the body and can become severely anemic; and second, the shortened life span and ineffective production of RBCs can lead to other complications such as splenomegaly, marrow expansion, bone deformities, and iron overload in major organs.

-The clinical course of β -thalassemia correlates with the degree of globin chain imbalance.
-Nearly 200 different mutations have been described in patients with β -thalassemia.
-Symptoms of β -thalassemia can include severe anemia, splenomegaly, marrow expansion, bone deformities and iron overload in major organs.
+The clinical course of $\[mathsection B$ -thalassemia correlates with the degree of globin chain imbalance.
+Nearly 200 different mutations have been described in patients with $\[mathsection B$ -thalassemia.
+Symptoms of $\[mathsection B$ -thalassemia can include severe anemia, splenomegaly, marrow expansion, bone deformities and iron overload in major organs.
 The clinical presentation varies widely, dependent largely upon the number and type of inherited mutation.
-Mutations can be categorized as those which result in little or no functional β -globin production (β) and those which result in decreased functional β -globin production (β). β -thalassemia major refers to any mutation pairing that results in the need for chronic transfusions due to severe anemia, and is the clinical finding in patients with β 00 genotype as well as many with the β 00+ genotype.
+Mutations can be categorized as those which result in little or no functional $\[mathsection B$ -globin production ($\[mathsection B$ -globin production ($\[mathsection B$ -thalassemia major refers to any mutation pairing that results in the need for chronic transfusions due to severe anemia, and is the clinical finding in patients with $\[mathsection B$ -genotype as well as many with the $\[mathsection B$ -genotype.
 Affected patients produce as little as one to seven g/dL of hemoglobin (while a normal adult produces 12-18 g/dL of hemoglobin).
-Hemoglobin E, which is another β -globin mutation and is usually asymptomatic, can also result in β -thalassemia major when paired with the β 0 or β + mutations.
+Hemoglobin E, which is another $\[mathsection B$ -globin mutation and is usually asymptomatic, can also result in $\[mathsection B$ -thalassemia major when paired with the $\[mathsection B$ -mutations.

 ß-thalassemia is concentrated in populations of Mediterranean, South and Southeast Asian and Middle Eastern descent.
-The total annual incidence of symptomatic individuals is estimated at one in 100,000 throughout the world and one in 10,000 people in the European Union.
-Due to the rarity of this disease in the United States, published research on the prevalence of ß-thalassemia in the United States is limited, although it is estimated that due to changing immigration patterns, 1.8 in 100,000 births in California are affected by ß-thalassemia.
+It has been estimated that about 1.5% (80 to 90 million people) of the global population are carriers of β-thalassemia, with about 60,000 symptomatic individuals born annually, the great majority in the developing world.
+According to Thalassemia International Federation, about 288,000 patients with β-thalassemia major are alive and registered as receiving regular treatment around the world, of which it is estimated that about 15,000 live in the United States and Europe.
+Due to the rarity of this disease in the United States, published research on the prevalence of β-thalassemia in the United States is limited, although it is estimated that due to changing immigration patterns, 1.8 in 100,000 births in California are affected by β-thalassemia.
 This data is derived from a mandatory screening program for hemoglobinopathies in that state.